 Decorating combined living spaces

 I often receive decor enquiries from homeowners that are unhappy with their combined living spaces but have no idea where to start to make the spaces flow and work together.
-Here's hoping that this article will provide tips and guide you in decorating two or more combined areas.

 In a townhouse or apartment, a combined living and dining space is very common.
 Architectural designers and property developers work together to create a space that is visually large but small on floorspace, and combined living areas are an easy way to do this.